2015 World Series

 Overview[edit]

-The 2015 World Series will begin on October 27, 2015 and will feature the New York Mets, champions of the National League facing off against the Kansas City Royals, champions of the American League.
-The Royals will have home field advantage as a result of the AL's win in the 2015 All-Star Game.
+The 2015 World Series began on October 27, 2015 and featured the New York Mets, champions of the National League facing off against the Kansas City Royals, champions of the American League.
+The Royals had home field advantage as a result of the AL's win in the 2015 All-Star Game.

-In the end, the Royals ability to come back from deficits time and again won out over the Mets' strong starting pitching and ability to hit home runs.
-The Royals made three late-game comebacks to win the series 4 games to 1, the other win coming from a dominant pitching performance by Johnny Cueto.
+In the end, the Royals' ability to come back from deficits time and again won out over the Mets' strong starting pitching and ability to hit home runs.
+The Royals made three late-game comebacks to win the series, four games to one, the other win coming from a dominant pitching performance by Johnny Cueto.
 One of the key factors was Mets manager Terry Collins' repeated failure to have the right reliever in the game at the right time; this led to closer Jeurys Familia's three blown saves, as two of these came in situations that had spun out of control before Familia took the mound.
 Royals catcher Salvador Perez, who hit .368 while playing every inning but one behind the plate, won the World Series Most Valuable Player Award.

 The Teams[edit]